isaacnmm/pestpolicy-hugo2XX/content/posts/when-do-mosquitoes-come-out/index.md

 ##  **How to Prepare for Mosquito Season**

 Mosquitoes will disappear during winter and resurface once the cold season is over.
 Not only is the warm weather favorable to mosquitoes, but its also accompanied by rains that favor their breeding.
 But how do you enjoy the favorable warm weather with mosquitoes in their most current mood?
-Well, below are few [tips to help you prepare your home against termites](https://pestpolicy.com/termite-prevention/) and for the dreaded mosquito season.
+Well, below are few [tips to help you prepare your home against termites](https://pestpolicy.com/termite-prevention/)and for the dreaded mosquito season.

 **Get Ready for The Mosquito Season: ** Mosquitoes wreak havoc immediately as temperatures begin to get above 10 degrees.
 You should expect mosquitoes are starting spring all through to early fall.
 So, it would help if you considered arming yourself with mosquito repellents and mosquito traps.
 The repellents expel as many mosquitoes as possible while the traps capture those that manage to come by.